moksh-mehta/reddit-political-analysis/README.md

                 subreddit also posted/commented in sub1.
 It is used to determine how strong the relationship is, along with the above karma value

-original-size - this integer is just the size of the original subreddit, for
+original-size - this integer is just the size of the original subreddit for
                 weighting purposes later on.

 DATA LINK/SAMPLE: